Domenico Libri: Arrested in France

-On September 17, 1992, he was arrested in Marseille (France).
+On 17 September 1992, he was arrested in Marseille (France).
 He was extradited to Italy.
-While on trial for murders and criminal association and his role in the Second 'Ndrangheta war, he was released for medical reason and placed under house arrest.
-According to prosecutor Salvatore Boemi the release was "a slap in the face for those who have worked for the restoration of justice in Calabria."
-His son Antonio Libri, also on the list of most wanted fugitives in Italy, was arrested on May 23, 2000.
+While on trial for murders and criminal association and his role in the Second 'Ndrangheta war, he was released for medical reasons and placed under house arrest.
+According to prosecutor Salvatore Boemi the release was "a slap in the face for those who have worked for the restoration of justice in Calabria".
+His son Antonio Libri, also on the list of most wanted fugitives in Italy, was arrested on 23 May 2000.

 In April 2002, he received six life sentences for 18 murders and criminal association in the Olimpia Trial against the 'Ndrangheta.
 In and out of prison for medical reasons, he was arrested again in March 2006 in Prato where he was living under house arrest.
-Libri died on May 1, 2006, in the Secondigliano prison in Naples.
+Libri died on 1 May 2006, in the Secondigliano prison in Naples.